NethmiRodrigo/advisorPlus-frontend/README.md

 Project is created with:

 1. Express.js framework
 > It provides remarkable scalability and great support for multiple issues simultaneously.
-It allowed us to use the same language which is JavaScript both on the back-end and front-end (React.js).As a result, the development process became faster and easier.
+It allowed us to use the same language which is JavaScript both on the back-end and front-end (React.js).
+As a result, the development process became faster and easier.

  2. Sequelize ORM (SQL)